shaan-kohli-ahead/PowerApps-Samples/cds/orgsvc/C#/CRUDOperationsDashboard/README.md

 ### Demonstrate

-1. Define anonymous types to define the possible recurrence pattern values, possible values for days of the week and possible values for the recurrence rule pattern end type.
+1. The `mySavedQuery` method grabs the default public view for opportunities.
-1. The `RecurringAppointmentMaster` method creates a recurring appointment.
+2. The `visualizationQuery` method retrieves the visualizations out of the system.
+This sample assumes that you have the **Top opportunities**.
-1. The `QueryExpression` method retrieves the newly created recurring appointment.
+3. The `dashboard` method sets the dashboard and specifies the FormXml.
-1. The `Update` method updates the subject, number of occurences to 5, appointment interval to 2 for the retrieved recurring appointment.
+4. The `chartPicker` method enables the chart picker on the chart.

 ### Clean up

 1. Display an option to delete the records created in the [Setup](#setup).

    The deletion is optional in case you want to examine the entities and data created by the sample.
 You can manually delete the records to achieve the same result.